 To publish the page, choose a publish date under Visibility.
 If you’re not ready for the public to see it yet, you can always select Hidden or schedule it for a future date.
 When you’re done, click Save.

-Customize the Look and Feel of Your Store
+Customize Your Store

+The final step in designing your store is customizing the look and feel.
 To make additional tweaks to the design of your Shopify site, you can go back to the Themes section of your dashboard.
 Find the theme you want to edit and click Customize.
 You can use the theme editor toolbar to adjust things like fonts, colors, social media links, and even page layout.

 5. Connect a Domain

 When you create a Shopify site, you can use your own domain or purchase a new one through Shopify.

 Click through the tabs below to learn how to transfer your own domain name or buy one through Shopify: